Don’t Be a Cycle-path: Take a Cycle Path in Southland!

 Discover the mountainous northern Southland by starting and ending on the shores of Lake Wakatipu.
 The 180km (112-mile) bike trail takes 2-4 days to complete at a relaxed pace.

 Nevertheless, there are shuttle services operating at the moment to get you through the gaps in the cycle trail.
 At the end of the trail, the only way to get back to Queenstown is by taking the historic TSS Earnslaw, a 1912 steamship, on a scenic cruise across Lake Wakatipu and back to Queenstown.
+Find out more about cruises on the TSS Earnslaw on Viator and Tripadvisor.

 Start the bike trail from Kingston at the southern tip of Lake Wakatipu.
 You can either bike or get a shuttle here from Queenstown.
 If you are biking, be aware of traffic on this windy road.
 This trip along the edge of Lake Wakatipu provides instant views across the lake and to the mountains you will be navigating just a taste of what’s to come.